Thanks for taking the time to look me up on QRZ.com, and thanks for the contact.

 I look forward to working you again, hopefully on 80m as I am working on my 80m DXCC and 80m WAZ., QSL via the Bureau, Direct mail or E-QSL, if you can do it a couple of green stamps or the new IRC'S always help, I will just pass them on for the next DX-pedition card.

-Married with 3 kids, I have lived on the Sunshine Coast of Queensland since 1981 and spent most of my life in the Pacific region
+I am married with 3 kids an have lived on the Sunshine Coast of Queensland since 1981 and spent most of my life in the Pacific region

 I lived in several countries since I was 4 years old and they include: